Setting Lifecycle Policies Using Postman

-Lifecycle policies can be a great way to manage the lifespan of your data stored within your buckets.
-Wasabi users may choose to implement lifecycle rules for compliance, internal policy, or for general housekeeping reasons.
-Lifecycle policies can be managed in the Console, with AWS CLI commands, or via API requests with an application such as Postman.
+Lifecycle policies can be a good way to manage the lifespan of your data stored within your buckets.
+You can implement lifecycle rules for compliance, internal policy, or general housekeeping.
+Lifecycle policies can be managed in the Console, with AWS CLI commands, or using API requests with an application such as Postman (as described in this article).

 Postman is an API platform for building and using APIs.
-If you do not have any prior experience with the application, we would suggest looking over the Postman Getting Started guide.
-Please note that you will need to create an account in order to use the Postman platform.
+If you do not have experience with the application, review the Postman Getting Started guide.
+You will need to create an account to use the Postman platform.

 Lifecycle Configuration Elements